Sifu Tom Braithwaite

 - Certified at instructor level by Cheung Kwok Tai Wushu Association (Hong Kong)

-- Certified at advanced level (with distinction) at Yang tai chi and Dragon kung fu by the University of Hong Kong
+– Certified at advanced level (with distinction) at Yang style tai chi and Dragon style kung fu by the University of Hong Kong

 - Gold Medalist in European Kung Fu Championships 1997 (free sparring)